rmguy/blog/published/death_and_fish.md

 Riak's smile started and ended at the tips of his eyes, "And then you popped out!
 See!
 All we know about Love comes from field data, and all that shows are billions upon billions of the worst gene pairings conceivable.
 Irrationality, psychosis, mental retardation, suicidal ideations.. all traceable to within one friend request of True Love.
 In fact, Love is the reason your meat factory is shutting down early."

 _Yeah Drew.
 How about we go to Universal Studios instead?
 Subject: Haddie.
 Death-Wish: fulfilled.
 Details: Saw a Hippogriff, drank Butter Beer, died happy._

 Riak poured himself a glass of water with slow hands.
 "Anyway, your particular neural signature's rare.
-Developing prefrontal cortex.
-Dying limbic system.
-That overlap's a jackpoint in the gray market."
+Prefrontal cortex still wiring up.
+Hippocampus already degrading.
+That overlap?
+Delusions, memory glitches, emotional volatility - pure gold in the gray market".

-Drew looked at him like someone slowly realizing the man with the clipboard wasn’t here to grant wishes; he was here to collect inventory.
+Drew stared at him in fright, slowly realizing the man with the clipboard was collecting inventory, not insurance.

 "Now, do you mind if I start from the spine instead of the soft bits?"
 Riak asked, reaching for his bag.
 “Timing’s everything, Drew.
 A living brain’s got magic in it.
 After death?
 Just soup.”, another fake smile.
 All Riak's smiles looked the same, like he’d just heard a joke about a meat locker.